lammps/lammps/doc/src/Build_cmake.rst

 On Unix/Linux machines, CMake generates a Makefile by default to perform the LAMMPS build.
 Alternate forms of build info can be generated via the -G switch, e.g. Visual Studio on a Windows machine, Xcode on MacOS, or KDevelop on Linux.
-Type "cmake --help" to see the "Generator" styles of output your system supports.
+Type ``cmake --help`` to see the "Generator" styles of output your system supports.

 .. note::